-Yes, this kind of work exists: You could become a transcriptionist.
+Yes, this kind of work exists: You could make money a transcriptionist.
 This job gives you the freedom to set your own hours and, in many cases, work as much or as little as you want each week.

 While transcription jobs are usually broken into general, medical and legal categories, the latter two will usually require prior schooling and/or work experience.

-If you’re a beginner, you’ll want to start by looking into general transcription — so that’s what I’m going to focus on.
+If you’re a beginner, start by looking into general transcription — so that’s what I’m going to focus on.

 Lisa Mills, blogger at Work at Home Mom Revolution and author of Jump Start Your General Transcription Career: The Fast & Easy Way to Get Started, started transcribing shortly after separating from her husband.

 “l needed to find a job quickly, and I wanted to be at home with my children, so transcription seemed like a natural fit,” she says. “[S]ince time was of the essence, I started applying immediately for [general transcription] jobs.
 I got lucky and was hired immediately by a super company, and have worked for them ever since.”

 If you’re considering giving transcription a try, here’s what you’ll need to know — plus some of Mill’s best advice.

 What Do You Need to Get Started as a Transcriptionist?

 Transcription requires listening to audio files and typing out what you hear.
 Companies that hire professional transcriptionists will usually require a high-quality foot pedal for controlling audio playback along with the popular Express Scribe transcription software.

 However, most of the companies that hire newbies are more laid-back in their equipment requirements, so you’ll only need to have a computer and a high-speed internet connection to start working.